bustardcelly/blog-to-markdown/blog-posts/2014/01/22/cucumberjs-world/index.md

 ## Background
 The __Background__ is part of the [Gherkin DSL](http://docs.behat.org/guides/1.gherkin.html) that allows you to provide an overarching context for all __Scenarios__ defined in a __Feature__.
 It is defined in your feature spec and details __Steps__ to be run prior to each __Scenario__ defined within the same spec. _It should be noted that if you use the Before Hooks the __Background__ steps are run after those hook methods._

 I use __Background__ mainly to provide an environmental context for my __Feature__.
 With the state of JavaScript today - and sometimes wearing the full-stack developer hat - it is not uncommon that I would be writing a [node](http://nodejs.org) module for the server-side along with browser-based modules for the client-side within the same project.
-Additionally, with the various with module libraries and build tools available from the community today, I am sometimes on projects that provide a module for both the browser and [node](http://nodejs.org)!
+Additionally, with the various module libraries and build tools available from the community today, I am sometimes developing libraries that provide a module for both the browser and [node](http://nodejs.org)!
 Crazy mixed up world.
 But I digress...

 The point being: __Background__ is useful, in my testing workflow, in setting up a __Feature__ with the context of running the Tests under [node](http://nodejs.org) or in a browser.